Xiuyuan-Chen/AutoEval-Video/README.md

 ## Declaration
-For the videos of AutoEval-Video, we use the data from YOUTUBE (https://www.youtube.com), following Creative Commons License (https://support.google.com/youtube/answer/2797468).
+All videos of AutoEval-Video are collected from YouTube(https://www.youtube.com), following the Creative Commons License (https://support.google.com/youtube/answer/2797468).

 <!-- ## Citation
 If you find AutoEval-Video useful for your research and applications, please cite using this BibTeX: